Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 Ldap Authentication Integration
 ---------
 Purpose: To be able to authenticate to Rancher using Ldap credentials.
 Add users to the site based on their Ldap username or groups.
-Add users to a project based on their Ldap username or groups.
+Add users to a Environment based on their Ldap username or groups.

 After configuring Ldap, you are able to login to Rancher using your Ldap username and password.
-Then you use Rancher the same as normal except that when creating projects you use Ldap users and groups instead of Github users, orgs, or teams.
+Then you use Rancher the same as normal except that when creating Environments you use Ldap users and groups instead of Github users, orgs, or teams.
 [Environments](http://docs.rancher.com/rancher/concepts/#environments)

 ##Conecting to Ldap